w3c/wai-intro-wcag/content/new-in-22.md

 {% include box.html type="start" h="2" title="Summary" class="full" %}
 {:/}

-This page lists the proposed new success criteria in the **Working Draft** of Web Content Accessibility Guidelines (WCAG) 2.2.
-We will update this page when we reach consensus on changes.
+This page lists the proposed new success criteria in the **Draft** of Web Content Accessibility Guidelines (WCAG) 2.2.

 **It includes quotes from personas (fictional people)** to help you understand some aspects of the success criteria.
 It also includes links to Understanding documents that explain the success criteria in detail and provide more examples.